About the course

 - have substantial career experience

 Cornwall Teaching School aims to recruit high-quality professionals to the teaching profession, providing high quality training which is robust, innovative and is informed by latest research to meet the needs of our locality.
-This is a flexible route for those with previous workplace experience who wish to teach mathematics in secondary schools.
-Flexible means you can train part time allowing you to fulfil caring or work responsibilities at the same time as training to teach.
+This is a flexible route for those with previous workplace experience who wish to teach computing in secondary schools.

 This is an employment based route so you will be employed in a school whilst you train.

 The School Direct (salaried) programme is intended for high quality career changers.
-There is an expectation that applicants for the flexible School Direct (salaried) pathway will have a good first degree, and you must demonstrate substantial career experience.
-‘Trainees’ on School Direct (salaried) will be paid, as a minimum, on the lowest point of the unqualified teacher scale.
-‘Trainees’ on the School Direct (salaried) route are not expected to teach more than 90% of a qualified teacher’s workload and will receive structured training activity during the programme.
+There is an expectation that applicants for the School Direct (salaried) pathway will have a good first degree, and must demonstrate substantial career experience.
+‘Trainees’ on the School Direct (salaried) route are not expected to teach more than 90% of a qualified teacher’s workload and will receive structured training during the programme.
 This will include self-study using online materials.
 The ‘trainee’ will have the same rights and responsibilities as a teacher.

 On successful completion you will be awarded Qualified Teacher Status (QTS).
-It is possible that in some schools trainees will also be able to work for the award of PGCE.
+It is possible that in some school trainees will also be able to work for the award of PGCE.

 The interview process will be bespoke to each employing school, however there will be many common features.